johnbender/jqm-rails/doc/post.md

 <script src="$CDN/jquery.mobile.js"></script>
 ```

-since the jQuery JavaScript is rolled into the application include through the asset pipeline directive
+Since the jQuery JavaScript is rolled into the application include through the asset pipeline with the directive

 ```javascript
 //= require jquery
 ```

-At the time of this writing there is one issue with jQuery Mobile 1.1 and jQuery Core 1.7.2 and newly generated Rails `Gemfile` doesn't have a constraint on the jquery-rails gem version.
-So in your `Gemfile` it's a good idea to use `gem 'jquery-rails', '=2.0.1'`, which carries Core version 1.7.1 and is compatible with Mobile 1.1.
+At the time of this writing there is one issue with jQuery Mobile 1.1 and jQuery Core 1.7.2 and a newly generated Rails `Gemfile` doesn't have a constraint on the jquery-rails gem version.
+So in your `Gemfile` it's a good idea to use `gem 'jquery-rails', '=2.0.1'`, which carries jQuery Core version 1.7.1 and is compatible with jQuery Mobile 1.1.
 After that the only thing left is to decide what you want to do with your viewport meta tag.
 The discussion about device scale and width is a long and complex one.
-The [quirksmode article](http://www.quirksmode.org/blog/archives/2010/04/a_pixel_is_not.html) is a good place to start, but the recommended `content` value for jQuery Mobile applications is:
+The [quirksmode article](http://www.quirksmode.org/blog/archives/2010/04/a_pixel_is_not.html) is a good place to start, but the recommended tag for jQuery Mobile applications is:

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">